jbulin/jbulin.github.io/teaching/fall/nail062/tutorial/sat-project-english.md

 ## Ethical Rules

 You must work completely independently.
-It is not allowed to consult any intelligence except the instructor.
+You are not allowed to consult your solution with anyone except the instructor, nor to use generative AI tools.
 You may search for supplementary information about the problem (e.g., interesting instances or clarification of the problem statement), but this must not concern its CNF encoding or use of the SAT solver to solve it.
 You may also not read any code solving this (or related) problem.
 In case of uncertainty about how to proceed, contact the instructor, who will provide help or guidance.

 ## Example Solution